bleachchyxo/UNIX-HELP/ArtixGuide.md

 In order to install basic programs on our operative system we are going to run

     basestrap /mnt base base-devel runit elogind-runit linux linux-firmware neovim

+Then in order for the system to recognize the partitions we are going to run

+    fstabgen -U /mnt >> /mnt/etc/fstab

+## Chrooting

+In order to enter our system from the system we in we are going to `chroot` using the next command

+    artix-chroot /mnt

+Leaving you with a terminal prompt looking like this:

+    sh-5.1#

+You are going to type `bash` in order to get bash tools